Jump to:

 N Visa Overview

-Under the North Atlantic Treaty Organization (NATO), certain representatives and staff from member countries can enter the US as temporary visas.
-Under the treaty, they are not subject to normal immigration inspections and documentary requirements.
+Under the North Atlantic Treaty Organization (NATO), certain representatives and staff from member countries can enter the U.S. with temporary visas.
+Under the treaty, these visa holders are not subject to normal immigration inspections and documentary requirements.
 Instead, consular officials decide whether they are admitted.
 Admission is for as long as the Secretary of State recognizes their status.
 Employment authorization is obtained through the State Department.

-There are different types of NATO Visas that can be issued to aliens, these are:
+Here are the different types of NATO Visas that can be issued:

 3. NATO-3 Employees of NATO and their immediate relatives.